Instructional and Research

 - A temporary committee: graduate chair appoints a temporary committee for each PhD student.
 The committee comprises the student’s supervisor (major advisor), graduate chair, and a faculty member.
 The committee advises on course work and other academic and research related matters.

 - Course work.
-Students are required to take a minimum of three high-level courses and MBBE 401 (Molecular Biotechnology).
-The courses must be pre-approved by the major advisor and graduate chair.
+Students with a previous master’s degree in the biosciences are required to take a minimum of three credits of 400-level (excluding 499) and nine credits of 600-level (excluding 699) courses from the list of approved courses.
+Students with a master’s degree are required to take an additional two courses (three credits each of 400 and 600-level).
+The courses must be pre-approved by the major advisor and Graduate Chair.
+A minimum of 12 credits of MBBE 699 (directed research) and one credit of MBBE 800 are also required of all students.
+MBBE 800 is taken preferably in the final semester.
 Graduate students are encouraged to take one credit seminar (610 or equivalent) each academic year.
 They require at least two seminar credits for PhD degree.
 The dissertation proposal or defense seminar cannot be used to meet this requirement.

 - Two-page proposal.
 Students need to discuss with their major advisors about their research projects and write a two-page proposal.
 The proposal must be submitted to the graduate chair within the first semester.
 The proposal should have the following sections: (i) Introduction (background and justification), objectives, and approach.
 If the scope and objectives of the project are changed or modified later, the temporary committee should be informed and a copy of the revised proposal should be submitted to the graduate chair.